Skip to main content

 Does Hawaii tax retirement income?

 Do not assume every retirement check is tax-free in Hawaii.
 The state draws a sharp line between qualifying employer-funded pension income and money you funded yourself or chose to defer from pay.
-The N-11 instructions and Schedule J are the most important official guides here.
+Schedule J and the N-11 instructions are the most important official guides here.

 Retirement income type Usually taxed by Hawaii?
 What to check